 But alas, I did it again, and I don’t know what all my fuss was about.
 It’s truly easy to make sausages.
 It does take a little time.
 But with proper footwear and favorite music on the IPOD, it makes for a fun afternoon.
 And what you get for all of your hard work?
 Sausages!
 Delicious, flavorful sausages with no preservatives or any of that other terrible stuff that’s probably in store-bought sausages.

-A meat grinder is a very useful tool in the kitchen, especially if you like making terrines.
+A meat grinder is a very useful tool in the kitchen, especially if you like making terrines, such as this one.
 I’ve also ground up brisket meat for fresh hamburgers, which has a perfect fat-to-meat ratio.
 Really, if you have any desire to cook with ground meat, like make meatballs, for example, it’s just so straight forward to use the meat grinder and grind up your own meat.
 That way, you can mix it up – chicken, and pork, for example.
 And this way, you’re not paying someone else to do the grinding for you.

 The machine is quite noisy, which is my only complaint.